Skip to main content

 Using a cloud model (optional)

-Steno optionally supports OpenAI, Anthropic, or a custom API endpoint as an alternative to the local Ollama model.
-If you configure a cloud model in Settings → Models, your transcripts (not audio) are sent to that provider’s API for summarization.
-This is opt-in, off by default, and clearly indicated in the UI.
+Steno optionally supports OpenAI, Anthropic, AWS Bedrock, or a custom API endpoint (“Cloud API” in Settings) as an alternative to the local Ollama model, plus a “Private Server” mode that points at a remote Ollama instance you control.
+If you configure one of these in Settings → AI, your transcript and any notes you’ve typed for that meeting (not audio) are sent to that provider’s API for summarization.
+Organizations can also connect Steno to a self-hosted adapter under Settings → Organisation, which proxies summarization requests server-side.
+As with the other cloud options, this sends the transcript (and notes) off-device but never the audio.
+Cloud and organization modes are opt-in, off by default, and clearly indicated in the UI.
 If you work with confidential data, use the local model.

 Yes, after the initial setup.
 Download the app and models on a connected machine, then move the installation to your air-gapped environment.
 All processing runs offline.

 Steno is designed for professionals handling confidential audio.
-Because all processing is local and no data leaves your device, it is suitable for use cases where sending audio to a cloud service would be inappropriate — clinical consultations, legal calls, financial briefings.
+Because all processing is local and no meeting content (audio, transcript, notes, or summary) leaves your device by default, it is suitable for use cases where sending audio to a cloud service would be inappropriate — clinical consultations, legal calls, financial briefings.
+If you need zero network activity at all, turn off anonymous usage analytics in Settings → Advanced.
 Review your organization’s specific policies before using any recording tool for regulated data.

 Steno bundles a copy of Ollama and starts it as a local process on 127.0.0.1:11434 when the app launches.
 It is not accessible from the network.
 When you quit Steno, Ollama is stopped.